Azure/opendigitaltwins-tools/SmartPlaces.Facilities/README.md

 # Smart Facilities

-This folder contains the code, configuration, and documentation for the SmartPlaces.Facilities Components.
-This includes several libraries that are also packaged as Nuget Packages, and some sample code.
+This folder contains the code, configuration, and documentation for the Smart Places Facilities Components.
+This includes several libraries that are packaged as Nuget Packages, and some sample code.

 ## Required Software